 Introduction to Sundog Lifts and Snatch Balance

-Welcome to the first of our regular fitness blogs, Sundog Lifts focussing on Olympic Weightlifting.
+Welcome to the first of our regular fitness blogs, Sundog Lifts focusing on Olympic Weightlifting.
 We have some fantastic contributors coming up.

 Why choose Olympic Weightlifting?